LiviaMedeiros/snaa-tools/README.md

 snaa-tools are non-interactive and they will snaap your filesystem from any mistake.

 ### requirements
-php, bash, coreutils, findutils, tar, grep, sed, parallel, zopfli, etc.
+php, bash, coreutils, findutils, tar, grep, sed, parallel, zopfli, xz, etc.

 ### examples
 example usage for brave people: